Home Arrow

 From 6 April 2026, disclosures about sexual harassment can count as qualifying disclosures under whistleblowing law.

-Employers should make sure harassment, grievance and whistleblowing policies are aligned, and that managers know how to handle complaints properly.
+Employers should make sure harassment, grievance and whistleblowing policies are aligned, and that managers know how to handle concerns without punishing or sidelining the person who raised them.

-The Fair Work Agency launched from 7 April 2026.
-Its role is to bring together enforcement of certain employment rights, including areas such as minimum wage and holiday pay compliance.
+The government’s Fair Work Agency is intended to bring together enforcement of certain employment rights, including areas such as minimum wage and holiday pay.
+For employers, the direction is clear: weak records will become harder to defend.

 What employers should do now

 The April 2026 changes are not just payroll updates.
-They affect rota planning, absence management, leave requests and record keeping.
+They affect rota planning, absence management, leave requests, record keeping and manager behaviour.

-- Update hourly rates from the correct April 2026 pay period
+• Update National Minimum Wage and National Living Wage rates from the correct pay reference period

-- Review paternity and unpaid parental leave policies
+• Update paternity leave, unpaid parental leave and family leave policies

 Why this matters for rota-based teams

-Restaurants, retail teams, care providers, warehouses and other shift-based businesses often rely on variable hours, part-time staff, changing rotas and last-minute cover.
+Restaurants, retail teams, care providers, warehouses, leisure venues and other shift-based businesses often rely on variable hours, part-time staff, flexible contracts and last-minute cover.

 How FlowRota helps

-FlowRota helps shift-based teams keep clearer records of rotas, staff hours, leave and attendance, making it easier to stay on top of changing employment requirements.
+FlowRota helps shift-based teams keep clearer records of rotas, staff hours, leave, absence and attendance, making it easier to stay on top of changing employment requirements.

-- Maintain clearer records for payroll and compliance
+• Maintain clearer records for payroll and compliance checks

 Stay on top of rota compliance